-- 6.7 The parties agree that the Employer may charge the WFSE one quarter of one percent (.25%) of all amounts annually donated to cover the administration of this check off. - 6.8 The Employer shall be held harmless by the Union and employees for compliance with section 6.5 above. - The Employer agrees to deduct from the wages of any Sergeant or Lieutenant who is a member of the Union deductions for the WFSE/AFSCME Public Safety Protection Program who has submitted a signed authorization for the deduction to the Employer.
+- 6.7 The parties agree that the Employer may charge the WFSE one quarter of one percent (.25%) of all amounts annually donated to cover the administration of this check off.

+- The Employer agrees to deduct from the wages of any Sergeant or Lieutenant who is a member of the Union deductions for the WFSE/AFSCME Public Safety Protection Program who has submitted a signed authorization for the deduction to the Employer.
 Authorization for this deduction must be executed in writing by the employee on the WFSE/AFSCME Council 28 Public Safety Protection Program Voluntary Payroll Deduction Authorization and submitted to the Employer prior to commencement of the deduction.
 Authorization cards which are submitted by the 15th day of the month shall become effective as of the first day of the next pay period.
 Deductions shall include a one-time initial deduction amount and an ongoing, monthly deduction amount.
 Such authorization may be revoked by the employee at any time by giving written notice to the Employer with a copy to the Union.
-The Employer agrees to remit electronically any deduction made pursuant to this provision to the union no later than the 10th of month following the payroll period from which it was deducted together with an electronic report showing: - a.
-Employee name - b.
-Unique employee system identification number - c.
-Amount deducted; and - d.
+The Employer agrees to remit electronically any deduction made pursuant to this provision to the union no later than the 10th of month following the payroll period from which it was deducted together with an electronic report showing:

+- a.
+Employee name

+- b.
+Unique employee system identification number

+- c.
+Amount deducted; and

+- d.
 Deduction name (PSPP)

+- 6.9 Listing of Employees.

+- a.
+Authorized Use All Reports